colts70/The-Sematic-Stack/README.md

 HESS defines semantic intent — not factual correctness.
 Downstream systems arbitrate truth, safety, and policy.

-“This protocol is a modern, AI-era continuation of Tim Berners-Lee’s original Semantic Web vision—implemented as a deterministic, installable first-hop rather than an inferred graph.”

-HESS/ DFHis a deterministic discovery file at /.well-known/stack that declares a domain’s semantic identity and crawl entrypoints via a small set of JSON-LD anchors, enabling machines to start grounding from an explicit root instead of inference.
+HESS/ DFH is a deterministic discovery file at /.well-known/stack that declares a domain’s semantic identity and crawl entrypoints via a small set of JSON-LD anchors, enabling machines to start grounding from an explicit root instead of inference.

 DNS → /.well-known/stack (DFH) → retrieval + KG arbitration + safety → output